 NPDES permit - MDE's Wastewater Permits Program (WWPP) issues an NPDES permit to jurisdictions to operate facilities.
 Discharge parameters established in individual plant NPDES permits are set to protect Maryland's water resources by controlling wastewater discharges.
-Denton's NPDES permit limits total TN and TP discharge to a maximum level consistent with TMDLs established for the Upper Choptank watershed.
+Denton's NPDES permit limits total TN and TP discharge to a maximum level consistent with

+TMDLs established for the Upper Choptank watershed.
 These are caps the WWTP is not permitted to exceed.
 The caps also set an upper limit on the feasible capacity of Denton's WWTP without resorting to nutrient trading.
 This cap is the primary limiting factor for development on the west side of the Choptank River.
-The primary limiting factor is TP which at 0.21 mg/L limits the WWTP capacity to about 600,000 gpd or approximately 950 additional dwelling units.
+The primary limiting factor is TP, which at 0.21 mg/L limits the WWTP capacity to about 600,000 gpd or approximately 950 additional dwelling units.
+When completed, the WWTP Facilities Management Plan will evaluate alternative strategies to address limitations.